Kinto/kinto-http.py/README.rst

 =========================

 Sometimes, it is useful to issue multiple operations in batch, to avoid sending many requests to the same server.
-This is especially useful when operations have been done offline and need to be sync with the server.
+This is especially useful when operations have been done offline and the server needs a refresh.

-Batch operations can be done using a python context manager (the `with` statement).
+Batch operations can be done using a Python context manager (the `with` statement).

 Under the hood, a `Session` class is instanciated when you first create a